natefleming/retail-ai/README.md

 ### 7. MLflow Prompt Registry Integration

+**The problem:** Prompts (instructions you give to AI models) need constant refinement.
+Hardcoding them in YAML means every change requires redeployment.

+**The solution:** Store prompts in MLflow's Prompt Registry.
+Now prompt engineers can:
+- Update prompts without touching code
+- Version prompts (v1, v2, v3...)
+- A/B test different prompts
+- Roll back to previous versions if needed

+**Real-world example:**
+Your marketing team wants to make the agent's tone more friendly.
+With the prompt registry, they update it in MLflow, and the agent uses the new prompt immediately — no code deployment required.

 Store and version prompts externally, enabling prompt engineers to iterate without code changes:

 ```yaml